Estimated reading time: 4 minutes

 Furthermore, sports teams present a prime opportunity to develop your leadership skills.

-Imagine being the captain of a team and working on developing your teammates’ skill and coordination?
+Imagine being the captain of a team and working on developing your teammates’ skills and coordination?

 Life Skills and the Working World